 The Difference Between A Recovery Coach & A 12-Step Sponsor

-Do you understand the difference between a recovery coach and 12-step Sponsor?
+Do you understand the difference between a recovery coach and a 12-step Sponsor?

-Congratulations, you’ve taken the initial step to get sober!
+Congratulations, you’ve taken the initial step to getting sober!

-It is not important whether you recently started reducing harm from your substance use, completed a detox, attended an in-patient treatment program, or are residing in a sober living some, you are in recovery when you say you are.
-The Lighthouse sober living in Connecticut is a unique SLH because when you reside in the home you are paired with a recovery coach, as part of their program.
+It is not essential whether you recently started reducing harm from your substance use, completed a detox, attended an in-patient treatment program, or are residing in a sober living some, you are in recovery when you say you are.
+The Lighthouse sober living in Connecticut is a unique SLH because when you reside in the home, you are paired with a recovery coach as part of their program.

-While working with your coach, he might suggest you get a sponsor to work with in order to get the most from the 12-Step program you’re attending.
+While working with your coach, he might suggest you get a sponsor to work with to get the most from the 12-Step program you’re attending.

 When he told you this, you were confused because you didn’t understand why you needed both a recovery coach and a 12-Step Sponsor?

-Keep reading to understand the difference between a recovery coach and 12-step Sponsor. and why both roles are unique to achieving sustainable recovery.
+Keep reading to understand the difference between a recovery coach and a 12-step Sponsor.
+And why both roles are unique to achieving sustainable recovery.